 At first, I started journaling.
 I felt like my kid-self again, back when I filled stacks of Hallmark diaries with my bubbly-cursive thoughts.
 But this time, I shared what I wrote with the people closest to me.
 That’s when my Gen Z daughter planted a seed: “You should pitch this somewhere.
 Someone would want to read it.”

-A few months later, I pitched Jumble & Flow with my first story — “GenX and ‘80s Control Culture: Isn’t it ironic?” — about how 80s control culture shaped the next generation's (impossible) expectations.
-Since then, I’ve expanded into parenting and health content spaces.
-But I still love writing personal essays.
+) with my first story, “GenX and ‘80s Control Culture: Isn’t it ironic?”
+Since then, I’ve expanded into parenting, health, and medical content spaces.
+But I’ll always love narrative essays.
 They’re my favorite type of reading.
 I love writing them.
 And I love sharing them in purposeful ways.
+Moving into fiction writing seems like a natural next place to go.Why I’m disclosing more than I ever imagined